Nothing says holiday spirit like a pumpkin candy experiment, right?

-So, we were shopping for Halloween candy for our church’s trunk or treat.
-I was gravitating toward the chocolate because…it’s chocolate.
-Meanwhile, the kids and their underdeveloped sense of taste migrated toward all things gummy, sour, and pure sugar.
+So, we were shopping for candy for our church’s trunk or treat.
+I always gravitate toward the chocolate because…it’s chocolate.
+Meanwhile, the kids migrated toward all things gummy, sour, and pure sugar.

-I decided to compromise on a mixed bag of mini chocolate candy bars and their kind of candy.
-As I picked up the huge bag of basically sugar, I noticed a stack of small bags next to it full of little orange candy pumpkins.
+We ended up with the pumpkin candies.
 I remember these mellow creme candies from my childhood.
-I didn’t like them then either.
 Of course, my kids grabbed them and just had to have them.
 I was about to say no, then I had an idea.
 “We’ll get them for science!”

 When we got the pumpkin candies home, I had my son read the ingredients.

 Sugar, Corn Syrup, Confectioner’s Glaze, Salt, Gelatin, Dextrose, Honey, Artificial Flavor, Sesame Oil, Yellow 6, Red 3, Yellow 5, Blue 1